 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 Declare cash (or equivalent) of 10,000 Euros or more on arrival.
 If you don’t, you may face penalties.
 The Euro is the official currency of Kosovo.
 The Serbian Dinar (RSD) may occasionally be accepted in the Serb-majority area of northern Kosovo.

 Kosovo's economy is largely cash-based.
 Expect to make payments in cash, especially in small establishments.
 Credit cards are accepted in some hotels, shops and restaurants.

-Banks with international ties and automated teller machines (ATMs) are becoming more common, but aren't widespread.
+Banks with international ties and ATMs are becoming more common, but aren't widespread.

 Safety and security

-The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organisation (NATO)-led international force, are responsible for maintaining security.
+The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organization (NATO)-led international peacekeeping force, are responsible for maintaining security.

 Check local developments before and during your journey.
 See

 the United Nations Interim Administration Mission in Kosovo (UNMIK) and the Kosovo Force for the latest security information.
 Security information is also broadcast on Radio